-- E31 Monitoring of operational noise must be undertaken in accordance with the Operational Noise Management Plan. - E32 The Proponent must design and operate the SSI with the objective, where feasible and reasonable, of not exceeding the vibration goals for human exposure for existing receivers, as presented in Assessing vibration: a technical guideline (DECC, 2006). - E33 Unless otherwise agreed by the Secretary, within six months of commencing construction, the Proponent must prepare an Operational Noise and Vibration Review (ONVR) to confirm noise and vibration control measures that would be implemented for the project.
-The ONVR must be prepared in consultation with the Department, the EPA, relevant councils, other relevant stakeholders and the community and must: - (a) confirm the appropriate operational noise and vibration objectives and levels for adjoining development, including existing sensitive receivers; - (b) confirm the operational noise predictions of the project based on the final design.
+- E36 The Proponent must design and operate the SSI with the objective, where feasible and reasonable, of not exceeding the vibration goals for human exposure for existing receivers, as presented in Assessing vibration: a technical guideline (DECC, 2006). - E37 The Proponent must prepare an Operational Noise and Vibration Review (ONVR) to confirm noise and vibration control measures that would be implemented for the project.
+The ONVR must be prepared in consultation with the Department, relevant councils, other relevant stakeholders and the community and must: - (a) confirm the appropriate operational noise and vibration objectives and levels for adjoining development, including existing sensitive receivers; - (b) confirm the operational noise predictions of the project based on the final design.
 Confirmation must be based on an appropriately calibrated noise model (which has incorporated additional noise monitoring, and concurrent traffic counting, where necessary for calibration purposes).
-The assessment must specifically include verification of noise levels at all fixed facilities, based on additional noise monitoring undertaken at appropriately identified noise catchment areas surrounding the facilities; - (c) confirm the operational noise and vibration impacts at adjoining development based on the final design of the project, including operational daytime L{Aeq 15 hour} and night-time L{Aeq} {9 hour} traffic noise contours; - (d) review the suitability of the operational noise mitigation measures identified in the documents listed at conditions A2(b) and A2(c) and, where necessary, investigate and identify additional feasible and reasonable noise and vibration mitigation measures required to achieve the noise criteria outlined in the NSW Road Noise Policy (DECCW, 2011) and NSW Industrial Noise Policy (EPA, 2000), including the timing of implementation; and - (e) include a consultation strategy to seek feedback from directly affected property owners (including educational institutions) on the noise and vibration mitigation measures.
+The assessment must specifically include verification of noise levels at all fixed facilities, based on additional noise monitoring undertaken at appropriately identified noise catchment areas surrounding the facilities; - (c) confirm the operational noise and vibration impacts at adjoining development based on the final design of the project, including operational daytime L{Aeq 15 hour} and night-time L{Aeq 9 hour} traffic noise contours;

+- (d) review the suitability of the operational noise mitigation measures identified in the documents referred to at conditions A2(b) and A2(c) and, where necessary, investigate and identify additional feasible and reasonable noise and vibration mitigation measures required to achieve the noise criteria outlined in the NSW Road Noise Policy (DECCW, 2011) and NSW Industrial Noise Policy (EPA, 2000), including the timing of implementation; - (e) include a consultation strategy to seek feedback from directly affected property owners (including educational institutions) on the noise and vibration mitigation measures; and - (f) procedures for the management of operational noise and vibration complaints.

 The ONVR is to be verified by a suitably qualified and experienced noise and vibration expert.
-The scope of the verification exercise undertaken by the noise and vibration expert is to be developed by the Proponent in consultation with EPA.
-The ONVR is to be submitted to the Secretary for approval prior to the commencement of construction of physical noise mitigation structures, unless otherwise agreed by the Secretary.
+The ONVR is to be undertaken at the Proponent's expense and submitted to the Secretary for approval prior to the commencement of construction of physical noise mitigation structures, unless otherwise agreed by the Secretary.